joyceycodes/JamPackd/README.md

 Create a .ENV file:

-Sign in or create a Spotify dev account and input these parameters within the .env file filling in the needed codes.
+Sign in or create a Spotify developer account and input these parameters within the .env file filling in the needed codes.

 ```
 CLIENT_ID = "Your id"